Ai-Gao/Flask-education/README.md

 # Flask--
-Use Flask to create an education web
+Use Flask to create an Education web
 ------------------------------------
 <<<<<<< HEAD
 Creating a new branch is quick AND simple.